-This course focuses on a requirements management process that contributes to project success.
-Using a real case for a workshop exercise, you will practice defining the real problem, assessing the impact on the business, and identifying and managing stakeholders’ expectations.
-We will practice using various elicitation tools and techniques to discover real requirements that contribute to deliverable solutions, solutions that produce desired business outcomes.
-You will learn how to develop itemized deliverable lists and how to discover overlooked requirements.
-We will discuss requirements verification, traceability, and change management.
-Finally, you will realize how to prioritize and select the best requirements solutions and present those solutions in a business case format.
+impact, and identifying and managing stakeholders’ expectations.
+You’ll learn how to develop itemized deliverable lists and how to discover overlooked requirements.
+You’ll discuss requirements verification, traceability, and change management.
+Finally, you’ll understand how to prioritize and select the best requirements solutions and present those solutions in a business case format.

-- Realize and uncover real requirements using various methods and tools
+- Realize and uncover real requirements using new methods and tools

-- Create great questions to ask in surveys, interviews, shadowing users, and JAD
+- Create great questions to ask in surveys, interviews, and focus groups

 - Analyze, verify, and validate requirements